not-a-muggle/Panorama/user-service/README.md

 ## Implementation Details

 The service is responsible for three functions; creating a user, modifying a user and getting the user info.
 The service does not store the password for the user, instead which is stored in the `auth-service`.
+The details of the user are stored in `user` which is a collection in MongoDB